vozbu/libslave/README.md

 Usage requirements
 -------------------------------------------------------------------
- * Requires >= Mysql 5.1.23 and <= Mysql 5.7.12.
+ * Requires >= MySQL 5.1.23 and <= MySQL 5.7.12.
 Tested with some of the 5.1, 5.5, 5.6, 5.7
    versions of mysql servers.
  * Requires rights `REPLICATION SLAVE` and `REPLICATION CLIENT`, and `SELECT` for tables being used.

 Compiling
 -------------------------------------------------------------------

-Create directory "build" in source tree, step into it and run "cmake .. -DCMAKE_BUILD_TYPE=Release".
+Create directory `build` in source tree, step into it and run `cmake .. -DCMAKE_BUILD_TYPE=Release`.
-Then, if configure step is complete, run "make".
+Then, if configure step is complete, run `make`.

 Review and edit Logging.h and SlaveStats.h to interface the library to your app's logging and monitoring subsystems.